RossetoAnalytics/RossetoAnalytics/README.md

 ### Hi there 👋
-My name is João, i'm a Data Analyst.
-I'm currently working for @Zallpy as a BMW USA Partner, as a developer in a VaaS project.
+My name is João, i'm a Data Analyst, currently working for @Zallpy in a BMW USA project.
 <details>
 <summary>My top languages</summary>